Canal Boat Trips on the Forth & Clyde Canal / Visitor Centres on the Forth & Clyde Canal

 The wheel takes the place of 14 locks that previously connected the Union Canal to the Forth & Clyde Canal, which is over 100 feet below.
 The Wheel enables boats to move between the two canals quickly, rather than the lengthy process of opening and closing 44 lock gates that were necessary in the past.

-The Falkirk Wheel Its gondolas can carry up to eight boats at once, with each containing 300 tonnes of water.
-Despite its impressive size, the Wheel only uses 1.5 kWh of energy for each rotation, which is equivalent to the power used by eight domestic kettles
+The Falkirk Wheel, with its gondolas, can carry up to eight boats at once, with each containing 300 tonnes of water.
+Despite its impressive size, the Wheel only uses 1.5 kWh of energy for each rotation, which is equivalent to the power used by eight domestic kettles.

 More On & About The Forth & Clyde Canal